Rock’s Unsolved UFO Mystery: The Night Jim Sullivan Vanished Into Thin Air

 HIS EERIE PROPHESY

 Matt Sullivan is the founder of Light in the Attic, a small, Seattle-based label that revives long-forgotten albums.
-Thirty-five years after the Jim Sullivan vanished, Matt (who is no relation to the singer) began researching in the hopes of reissuing U.F.O.
+Thirty-five years after Jim Sullivan vanished, Matt (who is no relation to the singer) began researching in the hopes of reissuing U.F.O.

 Matt found a vinyl rip of the album on Waxidermy, a music blog.
 The comments posted by those who knew the singer offered some clues about his disappearance.